Invitation-first reachability

 - no hosted bot account or bot API dependency

-- access starts from an invitation link, not a public platform identity
+- access starts from a one-time invite link or reusable SimpleX address, not a public platform identity

 Low risk to existing OpenClaw channels: the implementation stays isolated and is only active when